 The salmon skewers are cooked on the grill resulting in charred, flaky salmon and tender and juicy veggies.
 This recipe pairs wonderfully with tzatziki sauce for the perfect Mediterranean feel.
 No grill?
 No problem, this recipe can be made indoors in the oven or stove top.
 I hope and your family enjoy this grilled salmon and veggies recipe all summer long!

-Salmon Kabobs are perfect for grilling all summer long!
+Mediterranean Salmon Kabobs are perfect for grilling all summer long!

 - Salmon: I used one large salmon filet, removed the skin and then cubed it.
 You can do this, use several smaller fillets, or buy some with the skin already removed.
-Just make sure the salmon is good quality and is about and inch thick.
+Just make sure the salmon is good quality and is about an inch thick.

 - Fresh Produce: I used a combination of fresh zucchini, grape tomatoes, red onion and fresh lemons.
 You can use this combination (so good, do recommend) or you can use a variety of other veggies like squash, asparagus or eggplant.
 Whatever you use make it is sliced thin so it will cook through.

 Salmon Prep Tips: When prepping the salmon kabobs be sure not to cut the salmon fillet into too small of chunks.
-I recommend slicing them into 1 1/2 to 2 inch chunks and not any smaller.
+I recommend slicing them into 1 ½ to 2 inch chunks and not any smaller.

 Also, I recommend marinating the salmon for at least 20 minutes to help develop more flavor.
 The marinade is not required, but it makes the salmon skewers that much more flavorful.
-You can marinade as long as 3 hours if you wish.
+You can marinade as long as 2 hours if you wish.

 Produce Prep Tips: When slicing the veggies try to slice them as thin as possible.
 The salmon cooks fast, therefore the veggies will not be on the grill very long.
 I like to use my mandoline to get all the veggies nice and thin to help them get nice and tender on the grill.